-The use of instructional materials beyond those approved as part of the curriculum/textbook program must be compatible with school and district policies.
+The use of instructional materials, including classroom events or activities associated with classroom instruction, beyond those approved as part of the curriculum/textbook program must be compatible with school and district policies.
 If there is uncertainty concerning the appropriateness of supplemental materials, the personnel desiring to use the materials shall get approval from the building principal prior to putting the materials into use.